| Name | Last modified | Size | Description | |

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.1 plus MathML 2.0//EN" "http://www.w3.org/Math/DTD/mathml2/xhtml-math11-f.dtd">

-Items in the docinfo list are passed class arguments specifying their type to enable customization the docinfo layout.
+Items in the docinfo list are passed class arguments specifying their type to enable customizing the docinfo layout.

 The default style sheet contains example definitions: author and date are typeset centered and without label, if they occur as first docinfo fields.